 Start with just 5 minutes each day to schedule your time to ensure you have a productive day, every day.
 When you schedule your day in advance, and write down your most important activities, you’ll feel more more and be more productive.

 Read more about how to prioritise.

-3. Set daily goals
+3. Set goals daily

-When you achieve your daily goals you feel satisfied, motivated and build momentum.
-The key here is to keep your daily goals short.
-Write out your goals the night before so you are focused in the morning.
+The key to increase your productivity is to keep your daily goals short.
+Write down your goals the night before so you are focused in the morning.

 Read more about effective goal setting.

 4. Do your most important task first

 This productivity tip is simple.
 To be more productive tackle your most important task first each day.
 When you start your day with your most important task, you feel more energised and productive.